libp2p/docs/content/guides/getting-started/browser-to-browser.md

 At the time of writing, **js-libp2p in browsers** supports:

 - WebSockets: this works well and is broadly adopted by libp2p implementations, but requires the bootstrapper to have CA-signed TLS certificate and a domain name to work in [Secure Contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
 Another disadvantage of Secure WebSockets is that it results in double encryption (TLS and Noise) with libp2p.
-- WebTransport: Supported by [Chrome, Firefox and Opera](https://caniuse.com/webtransport), but not Safari.
+- WebTransport: Supported by [Chrome, Firefox, Opera, and Edge](https://caniuse.com/webtransport), but not Safari.
 - WebRTC: Supported by most browsers
 - [WebRTC-direct](https://github.com/libp2p/js-libp2p/tree/main/packages/transport-webrtc#webrtc-vs-webrtc-direct): Supported by all browsers that support WebRTC.

-While **js-libp2p in node.js** supports:
+While **js-libp2p in Node.js** supports:

-1. WebRTC: this one is rather confusing because [unlike](https://github.com/libp2p/js-libp2p/tree/main/packages/transport-webrtc#webrtc-vs-webrtc-direct) [WebRTC direct](https://github.com/libp2p/specs/blob/master/webrtc/webrtc-direct.md), it requires an additional circuit relay peer to forward SDP messages between the browser and the node.js bootstrapper, making it infeasible for the node.js peer to be the bootstrapper.
-WebRTC-direct solves this problem, however, at the time of writing it isn't supported by js-libp2p.
+1. WebRTC: this one is rather confusing because [unlike](https://github.com/libp2p/js-libp2p/tree/main/packages/transport-webrtc#webrtc-vs-webrtc-direct) [WebRTC direct](https://github.com/libp2p/specs/blob/master/webrtc/webrtc-direct.md), it requires an additional circuit relay peer to forward SDP messages between the browser and the Node.js bootstrapper, making it infeasible for the Node.js peer to be the bootstrapper.
+WebRTC-direct solves this problem, however, at the time of writing it isn't supported by js-libp2p (See [tracking issue](https://github.com/libp2p/js-libp2p/issues/2581)).
 2. WebSockets: as mentioned above, requires a CA-signed TLS certificate and a domain.
 3. TCP: not available in browsers.

-Therefore, until WebRTC-Direct or WebTransport support is added to js-libp2p in node.js, it's much easier to use go-libp2p.
+Therefore, until WebRTC-Direct or WebTransport support is added to js-libp2p in Node.js, it's much easier to use go-libp2p.

 ## Next steps